ChainAgnostic/CAIPs/CAIPs/caip-x.md

 The `scope` of trust needs to be standardized for interoperability purpose, but also need to be extendable to fit any use-case (cf. below `View - Scope of trustworthiness Data Model`).

 The `level` of trust is subjective, therefore the level range can be flexible according to the use-case.
-However, for interoperability purposes, it must remain within the following range: `Very low`, `Low`, `Moderate`, `High`, `Very High`.
+However, for interoperability purposes, it must remain within the following range: [-1,1]; Here is a proposed interpretation: `Very low` (-1), `Low` (-0.5), `Neutral` (0), `High` (0.5), `Very High` (1).

-This standard introduce the folowing reference abilities/inabilities as initial scopes of trust/distrust: `Software security`, `Software development`, `Data protection`, `User experience design`, `Responsiveness`, `User support`; as well as the following reference qualities/flows : `Honesty`, `Reliability`, `Lawful`, `Dishonesty`, `Unreliability`, `Unlawful`.
+This standard introduce the folowing references abilities/inabilities as initial scopes of trust/distrust: `Software security`, `Software development`, `Data protection`, `User experience design`, `Responsiveness`, `User support`; as well as the following references qualities/flows : `Honesty`, `Reliability`, `Lawful`, `Dishonesty`, `Unreliability`, `Unlawful`.
 These scopes are not prescritive, but serve as guidance to achieve higher interoperability.
 They can be reviewed or extended by inheriting high-level scopes to accomodate any use-case.

 ![image](https://github.com/dayksx/CAIPs/assets/77788154/7564794e-0a15-4498-b091-5d64ec715e65)